ga-wdi-remote/ruby-excercise-calc-1/readme.md

 - Give an option of how much tip to leave
 - % tax
 ___
-After you input these 3 in the calculator, the calculator should take those inputs into a mathematical calculation and give us the total and how much each person pays.
+After you input these 3 in the calculator, the calculator should take those inputs into a mathematical calculation and give us the total and how much each person pays to 2 decimal places.

 The user flow and messages you send are completely up to you!